S-Spence/S-Spence.github.io/README.md

 **2D Arrays:**
 - **Rotting Oranges:** You are given an array containing 0s (empty cells), 1s (oranges), and 2s (rotting oranges).
 Every minute, all fresh oranges immediately adjacent to rotting oranges rot.
 How many minutes will pass before all oranges are rotten?
 - **Rotate Matrix 90 Degrees:** Rotate a matrix 90 degrees clockwise.
-Follow-up: rotate counter-clockwise.
+Follow-up: rotate counterclockwise.
 - **Set Matrix Zeros:** Given an m x n integer matrix, if an element is zero, set its entire row and column to zeros in place and return the matrix.
 - **Spiral Matrix:** Given an integer matrix, print its elements in spiral order.
 - **Wall and Gates:** Given a 2D array containing -1s (walls), 0s (gates), and INFs (empty rooms), fill each empty room with the number of steps to the nearest gate.
 If it is not possible to reach a gate, leave INF as the value.